 Petit Palais is a fine art museum located in the 8th arrondissement of Paris and if you’re a museum lover, you definitely have to include it in your Paris itinerary!

-When it comes to photography, the museum is mostly famous for its beautiful golden door which quickly became one of the most instagrammable places in Paris.
-Most people take an up-close shot with the door but if you have a wide angle lens, you can have the whole facade in your photos as well.
+When it comes to photography, the museum is most famous for its beautiful golden door which quickly became one of the most instagrammable places in Paris.
+Most people take an up-close shot with the door but if you have a wide-angle lens, you can have the whole facade in your photos as well.

 Location on Google Maps: Petit Palais

-How to get there: The closest metro station is ‘Champs-Élysées – Clemenceau’ where both metro line 1 and 13 stops.
-Alternatively, you can take bus nr.
+How to get there: The closest metro station is ‘Champs-Élysées – Clemenceau’ where both metro lines 1 and 13 stop.
+Alternatively, you can take the bus nr.
 72 or 93 and get off at ‘Grand Palais’ or just walk to Petit Palais from Pont Alexandre III.